wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/recon.md

     - `taper_pixels` is used to taper the edges of the rotated images when generating an aligned stack; `100` is usually sufficient.

     - `ali_stack_bin` is used to bin the image stack before reconstruction.
-    In general, we recommend setting this to `1` and performing serial binning.
+    In general, we recommend setting this to 1 and performing serial binning.
+However, for this tutorial, set it to `4`.

 1. The 3D CTF correction parameters set how novaCTF will perform 3D CTF correction.
 We always recommend using the dose-filtered stack (`process_stack = dose-filtered`) and correcting CTF using phase flipping (`correction_type = phaseflip`).